vipghn4/knowledge_notes/notes/Physics/Moment.md

         where $C$ is the trajectory taken from $A$ to $B$
     * *The potential energy associated with the applied force*. $U(\mathbf{x})$

+**Relativity of potential energy**.
+Absolute energy values are based on an arbitrary zero value
+* *Example*.
+A teacher raises a 5-Newton weight from the bench to a height of 1.5m, they then calculate the work done to lift it up to 1.5m

+    $\to$ Assuming the weight has been raised before, what if it was raised from the floor, or from ground level outside if the room is not at ground level
+* *Interpretation of negative potential energy*.
+An object with negative potential energy is in a location, where it would require work done on it, i.e. energy put in, to move the object to the zero energy point

 ### Moment
 **Moment**.
 An expression involving the product of a distance and physical quantity, which accounts for how the physical quantity is located or arranged
 * *Reference point* Moments are usually defined w.r.t a fixed reference point